This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is pleural effusion diagnosed?

-Your caregiver will examine you and listen to your heart and lungs through a stethoscope (STETH-oh-skohp).
-You may need blood tests, a chest x-ray, a CT ("cat") scan, or an ultrasound of the chest.
-Ask your caregiver for more information about other tests that you may need.
+Your healthcare provider will examine you and listen to your heart and lungs through a stethoscope.
+You may need any of the following:

 How is pleural effusion treated?